 7 ) Cilantro

-Corriander seeds when powdered form the main spice of Indian dishes.
-In South India a tea made of corriander seeds and dry ginger called Sukku malli Coffee is consumed when people suffer from colds and headaches.
+Coriander seeds when powdered form the main spice of Indian dishes.
+In South India, a tea made of coriander seeds and dry ginger called Sukku Malli Coffee is consumed when people suffer from colds and headaches.

 9 ) Dill

 Dill is a weedy herb, with a strong taste and flavor.
 It is the ubiquitous herb of Russia and Ukraine, where they add dill in anything and everything.